After retracing your steps and checking every nook and cranny, the panic sets in—

 Check out these related links on US passports:

-If you’re in the United States and flying domestically, don’t worry: travelers do not need their passports to catch a domestic flight.
+If you lost your passport a day before the flight within the US, don’t worry: travelers do not need their passports to catch a domestic flight.
 This is true for travel to all fifty American states, including Alaska and Hawaii.
 You only need a government-issued photo ID, such as your driver’s license, to board the plane.

 This is also true for travel to the US overseas territories of: